 Funding will be the key to continued searches, and, with a lot of planning and maybe a little luck, to future success in finding an intelligent civilization in the wider universe.

-Bottom line: May 28, 2021, is the 91st birthday of astronomer Frank Drake, an early visionary in the search for other civilizations in our Milky Way galaxy and formulator of the Drake Equation.
-In May 2021, John Gertz suggested reformulating the Drake Equation.
+Bottom line: May 28, 2023, would be the 93rd birthday of astronomer Frank Drake.
+Drake was an early visionary in the search for other civilizations in our Milky Way galaxy and formulator of the Drake equation.
+In May 2021, John Gertz suggested reformulating the Drake equation.